maniazurek/dish-form/README.md

    diameter

 In order to start development of the project please type "npm install" in the terminal to install all the dependencies and "npm start" to start the project.

+Time spent to perform the task ~ 12h